The foundation of our capacity

 Lotte Eiskjær Andersen

-Jan Thornfeldt holds a Master’s degree in economics and has more than 20 years of experience with executive search and recruitment.
+Jan Thornfeldt holds a master’s degree in economics and has more than 20 years of experience with executive search and recruitment.
 He has specialised in “knowing what people can do – and how they do what they do best.”
 In continuation of that he has wide knowledge and experience in outplacement, coaching, team building, leadership, development, organizational development, and employee relations.
 He is the managing director of Promando A/S and is a member of several boards.

 Elisabetta Bjerregård is a Commercial Director at Carlsberg Group in Copenhagen.
 She received her MBA from Duke University, Durham, North Carolina, USA and her Master of Laws from LUISS University, Rome, Italy.
 In the first part of her career she covered senior positions of sales and marketing in multinational companies.
 Following that, she spent more than 10 years in the United Nations in various agencies and positions where she led, built and managed large pharmaceuticals and medical equipment procurement operations.
 During her tenure in the United Nations she also spent a couple of years in the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 During the last 5 years she returned to the private sector to cover senior procurement and commercial positions at Carlsberg Group.

 Henrik Faber Andersen

 Henrik Faber Andersen, Attorney at Law, started as a trainee lawyer and Legal Adviser to the Danish Government, had his own law firm as well as being a partner in several law firms, with a total of 42 years of experience.
 He was a trustee in bankruptcy at The Maritime and Commercial Court and assistant at the public prosecutor for Zealand.
 With his specialisation in insolvency and reconstruction he worked with Sterling Airways, B & W and Novia concern.
 He’s been a member of the board of The Danish Bar and Law Society together with the chairman for the committee of clients’ account.
 Currently he is the chairman and a member of the boards positions in different companies.